How Breakfast Has Changed

 And while most things we eat are a reflection of our current society, breakfast is a bit more so: “At breakfast, people tend to stick to what they know more — they’re less inclined to try new recipes when they’re in a rush to get out the door,” Arndt Anderson says.
 “It’s a reflection of the steadfast parts of our diet and lifestyle.”

 What’s up with the state of breakfast today?
 Well, it’s actually shifting a lot.

 Look at the numbers and it’s clear that we’re in a strong protein-heavy phase at the moment, and cereal is in a slump.

-Egg sales were up 12.6 percent last year and breakfast meats were up 5 percent, according to Nielsen data — most likely owing to the Paleo protein craze, Arndt Anderson says, plus all that new research that says that cholesterol isn't so bad after all.
-We haven't tired of yogurt yet either — sales were up another 3.3 percent last year.
+Egg sales were up 12.6 percent las year and breakfast meats were up 5 percent, according to Nielsen data — most likely owing to the Paleo protein craze, Arndt Anderson says, plus all that new research that says that cholesterol isn’t so bad after all.
+We haven’t tired of yogurt yet either — sales were up another 3.3 percent in 2016.

 Try as we might to prep and plan to make a healthy, homemade meal at 7 a.m., let’s face it — that’s just not always realistic, which is exactly why convenience foods are also up big time.
 Frozen breakfast sandwich sales increased 10.5 percent, and refrigerated breakfast entrées were up 9.6 percent last year, Nielsen reports.